Liebig's Extract of Meat Company: Early development

 With Liebig's agreement, and the backing of a group of entrepreneurs and ranchers, Giebert established the Societé de Fray Bentos Giebert & Cie., and built a test extraction plant at Villa Independencia, Uruguay, later called Fray Bentos.
 By the end of 1864, 50,000 pounds of extract worth £12,000 had been exported and sold.
 In 1865, Giebert offered Liebig a directorship of the company, with an initial cash payment and an annual salary.
 The Liebig Extract of Meat Company was established on 4 December 1865 in London with a capital of £150,000.
 Liebig performed and supervised quality control testing on the product arriving to Europe, in Antwerp, and promoted it as "the real" Liebig extract of meat.
-By partnering with Liebig, Giebert was able to claim that he was the officially sanctioned producer of Liebig's meat extract.

-Other companies also used the name Liebig's Extract of Meat to market meat extracts.
+By partnering with Liebig, Giebert was able to claim that he was the officially sanctioned producer of Liebig's meat extract.Other companies also used the name Liebig's Extract of Meat to market meat extracts.
 In Britain, a competitor's right to use Liebig's name was successfully defended on the grounds that the name had fallen into general use and become a generic term before the creation of any particular company.
-The judge asserted that "Purchasers must use their eyes", and considered the presentation of the products to be sufficiently different to enable the discriminating consumer to determine which of the products bore Liebig's signature and was supported by Baron Liebig himself.
+The judge asserted that "Purchasers must use their eyes", and considered the presentation of the products to be sufficiently different to enable the discriminating consumer to determine which of the products bore Liebig's signature and was supported by Freiherr von Liebig himself.
 In response, the company adopted the name "LEMCO" in Britain, displayed it prominently on their products "to correct the evil of substitution", and encouraged shoppers specifically to request the new trademark "to protect you from inferior substitutes."